Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **use_lacosmic** [ Type: *bool* ]

-	use LaCosmic from CCDPROC to remove comic rays instead of Astroscrappy.
+	use LaCosmic from CCDPROC to remove cosmic rays instead of Astroscrappy.